Tax-Efficient Planning Strategies for Nurse Practitioners (PART 1)

 5 - Coordinate With Your Team of Advisors

-It's important to have your team of advisors working together to implement any of the strategies mentioned above.
-There are things you may be able to do now to address both your current tax obligation and those you may be required to address further down the road.
+Having your team of advisors working together to implement any of the strategies mentioned above is important.
+There are things you may be able to do now to address your current tax obligation and those you may be required to handle further down the road.

-You know better than anyone that your financials are unique - and your needs can differ greatly from those of friends and family who work outside of the healthcare industry.
-As a result, your financial plan deserves the dedication of a financial advisor who specifically works with and knows how to help medical professionals.
+You know better than anyone that your financials are unique - and your needs can differ significantly from those of friends and family working outside the healthcare industry.
+As a result, your financial plan deserves the dedication of a financial advisor who knows how to position practitioners for long-term success.

-An advisor who is able to accommodate your busy (and often erratic) schedule, address your student loan debt, assess your risk coverage options and help prepare a legacy for your family.
+An advisor who can accommodate your busy schedule, address your student loan debt, assess your risk coverage options and help prepare a legacy for your family.
 Additionally, you may want to work with someone who can help you establish a practice and transfer it to new ownership when you’re ready to retire.
 Finding a well-suited financial advisor can be one of the most impactful decisions you make regarding your financial plan.

 - https://www.irs.gov/retirement-plans/plan-participant-employee/retirement-topics-401k-and-profit-sharing-plan-contribution-limits